stsurya/Docker/Day-1/Docker.md

+## What is Container ?

+A container is a lightweight, portable, and self-sufficient software package that includes an application and all its dependencies, ensuring consistent behavior across different environments.
+It isolates the application from the host system, providing a controlled environment with its own file system, libraries, and configuration files.
+Containers can run anywhere—on a developer's machine, a test server, or in production—without modification.
+They are managed using containerization platforms like Docker and orchestrated with tools like Kubernetes.

+## Why are containers light weight ?

+- **Shared OS:** Containers share the host OS system without actually needing the whole OS kernel instead of having their own.
+This means they don't need to include a full OS, which makes them smaller and faster
+- Containers only package the application and its immediate dependencies, not the entire OS.
+This makes them much lighter compared to virtual machines (VMs), which include a full OS.
+- **Quick Start-Up:** Because they are smaller and share the host OS, containers can start up and shut down very quickly, often in just a few seconds.

 ## What is Docker ?

 Docker is an open platform for developing, shipping, and running applications.
 Docker enables you to